forafekt/djangular-serve/README.md

 ## Description
-Djangular-Serve is a tool to fluidly connect Django and Angular
+Djangular-Serve is a tool to fluidly distribute, build and manage your Angular/Django app as a PWA.

-#### This is the begining of the project.
+#### This is the beginning of the project.
 Code is sketchy and lots of things will be added and removed.